 9bis.
 Developed country Parties shall not resort to any form of unilateral measures against goods and services from developing country Parties on any grounds related to climate change, recalling the principles and provisions of the Convention, in particular its Article 3, paragraphs 1, 4 and 5, and Article 4, paragraphs 3, 5, 7, 8, 9 and 10, taking into account the principles of equity, common but differentiated responsibilities, and the obligations of developed country Parties to provide financial resources, transfer of technologies and capacity-building support to developing country Parties.

-10. [[During the 12 month period referred in paragraph 6 ]The CMA shall facilitate the [continuous ]enhancement of the clarity, transparency and understanding of the [intended] nationally determined mitigation [contributions][commitments] communicated by Parties [in accordance with the review provisions in Article 9][, including information communicated with their nationally determined commitments and a process to facilitate clarity, transparency and understanding of nationally determined commitments] [, including through the production of an aggregate synthesis report ]] [Placeholder: Parties to follow relevant guidance by the COP].
+10. [[During the 12 month period referred in paragraph 6 ]The CMA shall facilitate the [continuous ]enhancement of the clarity, transparency and understanding of the [intended] nationally determined mitigation [contributions][commitments] communicated by Parties [in accordance with the review provisions in Article 9][, including information communicated with their nationally determined commitments and a process to facilitate clarity, transparency and understanding of nationally determined commitments] [, including through the production of an aggregate synthesis report ]] [including through a consultative period during which successive or [revisited/recommunicated] intended nationally determined mitigation contributions are communicated well before their finalization] [Placeholder: Parties to follow relevant guidance by the COP].

 10bis.
 [There shall be a high-level session on mitigation, as part of the process outlined in Article 10 every 5 years, the modalities of which are to be in accordance with decision 1/CP.21 and any subsequent decisions by the CMA].